Birding in the Sandia

 also known as the Crest Road or the road to the Sandia Ski Area.

 about 1/2 mile to the loop at the end.
-Park there, or better, at
+Walk up to the little hill

-overlooks the log and spring.
-There is also room
+overlooks the log and spring. |

-The US Forest Service has proposed alternative plans and a
+proposed alternative plans and a

 comprehensive environmental assessment for construction around the